 1. Environmental exposure

 “The outside skin of the nose can be dry and peeling even though the rest of the skin is hydrated also due to exposure to the environment,” Dr. Patel says.
-She makes the case for keeping your face protected by a balaclava or blanket scarf sound appealing.
+She makes the case for keeping your face protected by a balaclava or blanket scarf sound appealing, so that everything stays truly protected.

 2. UV damage